bloxstreet/support/guides/training-guide.md

 {: .text-purple-100 }
 {: .no_toc }

-The final part of training is the Register Test.
+The next part of training is the Register Test.
 Please go through a roleplay of your LRs checking you out (including their greetings).
 If they don’t know how to send a payment request, explain the process to them!
 Make sure they use understandable grammar and effort.
 If they fail, explain why when kicking them from the server.

+### Trivia
+{: .text-purple-100 }
+{: .no_toc }

+The final part of training is Trivia.
+In this section of the training, trainers are required to quiz their LRs on topics covered in the presentation and in the training itself.
+This part tests an LR’s knowledge on BloxStreet, and it also proves whether or not the LR was paying attention during the presentation.

 ### Passing LRs
 {: .text-purple-100 }